gperl27/gatsby-styled-components-dark-mode/readme.md

 `
 ```

-You'll probably want to call this on your root - `layout.jsx` is a good place to start
+You'll probably want to render this in your root - `layout.jsx` is a good place to start

 in `src/layout.jsx`
 ```javascript